jennymichlich/chimp-prosody/README.md

 If you use this code, please cite the paper it was written for:

-Michlich, J. (2026).
-Pitch–intensity coordination in wild chimpanzee (Pan troglodytes schweinfurthii) vocalizations: a robust within-call pattern and inconclusive evidence for an ontogenetic trend. [preprint/ journal, DOI to be added].
+Michlich, J.M.
+(2026).
+Pitch–intensity coordination in wild chimpanzee (Pan troglodytes) vocalizations: a robust within-call pattern, not an ontogenetic one. [preprint/ journal, DOI to be added].

 ### This pipeline builds directly on the following tools, frameworks, and data: